The Scary Facts About Designer Drugs and Legal Highs

-- The use of designer drugs is highest among young people and people who use multiple different drugs—both of these groups tend to have less successful outcomes in drug treatment programs than other patients.
+- The use of designer drugs is most widespread among young people and people who use multiple different drugs—both of these groups tend to have less successful outcomes in drug treatment programs than other patients.

 - Many designer drug users have an intermittent, rather than continuous, pattern of use, so they may be less likely to recognize their drug use as a problem.

-There are no medications available to treat designer drug addictions, but the most effective treatments are likely to be similar to those used for other types of drug addiction.
-Treatment of club drug addiction could provide a good template for addressing the needs of a young population using many different drugs.49
+There are no medications available to treat designer drug addictions, but the most effective treatments are likely to be similar to those used for treating other types of addictions.
+The treatment of club drug addiction could provide a good template for how to address the needs of a young population using many different drugs.49

 Common interventions used in many inpatient and outpatient drug treatment facilities include:

-- Group and individual counseling; support group participation.
+- Group therapy and individual counseling; support group participation.

 - Education—which can include learning new coping mechanisms, as well as relapse prevention strategies.